RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

   }

-  // The database block has been moved to a separate resource - rediscloud_database. resource "rediscloud_database" "first_database" {
+  // The database block has been moved to a separate resource - rediscloud_database.
-      // The attributes of the database are the same as the ones in the database block in the subscription resource.
+  // The attributes of the database are the same as the ones in the database block in the old subscription resource schema.
-      // With the exception of the `subscription_id` attribute. subscription_id = rediscloud_subscription.example.id
+  // With the exception of the `subscription_id` attribute. resource "rediscloud_database" "first_database" {
+      // Attach the database to the subscription. subscription_id = rediscloud_subscription.example.id
       name = "tf-example-database"
       protocol = "redis"